-Car salesmen are not entitled to an hourly wage if they are exempt employees.
-Most of them are paid on a commission basis or at a “piece rate,” though some of these workers also make an hourly wage in addition to their commissioned earnings.
+California car salesmen classified as non-exempt employees are not entitled to an hourly wage.
+Most are paid on a commission basis or on a “piece rate,” though some also earn an hourly wage in addition to their commission earnings.

-Whether they get paid through commissions or on an hourly basis can alter their workplace rights.
+Whether you are paid on commission or on an hourly basis can affect your workplace rights.
 In this article, we will discuss the commission-based pay laws as applied to car salespeople.
+Also, listen to our informative podcast:

 - hourly wage,